Let me tell you a personal story and share my reflections with you.

 Spending Time Abroad

-On an average, my trips last for 6-18 months.
-Spending that much time abroad has a powerful affect on you.
-And generally speaking, the younger you are the more you change.
+On an average, my trips last for 6-18 months and spending that much time abroad has a powerful affect on you.
+Generally speaking, the younger you are the more you change.
 While away we're exposed to foreign cultures, foods and languages.
 We bump into plenty of fascinating people and the occasional oddball.
-The number of new experiences you can have in a short period of time really has an affect on your values and thinking - in short, you grow up!
+The number of new experiences you can have in a limited period of time really has an affect on your values and thinking, in short, you grow up!

 Hitchhiking In Africa